 Staying informed about COVID-19 is important to keep yourself and your family safe.

 Everybody is at risk of getting coronavirus (COVID-19).
-For most people, they will only develop mild illness and recover easily, but others may develop severe sickness that affects the lungs.
+For most people, they will only develop mild illness, but others may develop severe sickness that affects the lungs, heart and brain.

 People with weaker immune systems are more likely to get seriously ill.
 This puts Aboriginal Elders and people with chronic health conditions (such as asthma, diabetes and heart disease) at risk.